DakotaLarson/BattleTanks-Client/README.md

-# Tanks - BoxelScript Fork; Tanx Remake (Creative title needed)
+# BattleTanks - A Multiplayer Tank Shooter for the Browser

-This project is designed as an intermediary step on the path to creating BoxelScript.
-Many of the technologies that are used with this project are transferrable to BoxelScript
+## Features

-## Technologies
+* Multiplayer Experience (WS implementation (as of 11/18))

-* World Creator (Import/Export)
+* Team Elimination Gamemode
-* Multiplayer Experience (Work with SFTP with fallback to WebSockets)
+* Arena Creator

 Follow the project on Trello: https://trello.com/b/XkG9gNRn